-Plant closures due to non-compliance with environmental regulations should not be confused with imminent plant retirements due to the plant having reached their end of design life.
+Plant closures due to non-compliance with environmental regulations should not be confused with imminent plant retirements due to the plant having reached the end of design life.
 There are a number of Eskom coal plants that will reach end of design life from year 2019.
+Most of the Eskom plants were designed and constructed for operation for 50 years.

-Over and above coal plants reaching end of design life, the nuclear plant (Koeberg Power Station) reaches its 40-year end of design life in 2024 and plans are already in place to extend its design life and nuclear safety licence for another 20-years.
+Over and above coal plants reaching end of their 50-year design life, the nuclear plant (Koeberg Power Station) reaches its 40-year end of design life in 2024 and plans are already in place to extend its design life and nuclear safety licence for another 20-years.